-Deborah has a Bachelor of Science degree in Nursing.
-She also obtained her second Bachelor's degree in Occupational Therapy from St. Louis University.
-Deborah is a co-facilitator for the CST program and was trained in CST at UCL.
-Her and Janice are the only CST trainers in the US.
-Deborah's focus in occupational therapy has been in pediatric and adult outpatient rehab with an emphasis on ocular (vision) motor and learning disorders.
-Currently, along with CST, she is focusing her practice on outpatient adult and pediatrics as well as inpatient hospital care.
-Debbie is also a therapist consultant for the National Association for Child Development (NACD).
+Hayden is a co-facilitator for the CST program and was trained in CST at UCL.
+Her focus in occupational therapy has been in pediatric and adult outpatient rehab with an emphasis on ocular (vision) motor and learning disorders.
+Currently, along with CST, she is focusing her practice on outpatient adult and pediatric as well as inpatient hospital care.
+Hayden also has experience as a therapist consultant for the National Association for Child Development (NACD).

-For more information on the origins and evidence for CST, please visit www.cstdementia.com.
-If you or a family member are 55 years or older and suffer from mild memory loss or feel the need to be screened for memory issues, please contact your physician for a referral or call 573-768-3387.
+For more information on the origins and evidence for CST, please visit cstdementia.com.
+If you or a family member are 55 years or older and suffer from mild memory loss or feel the need to be screened for memory issues, please contact your physician for a referral or call 573.768.3387.

-For information on receiving training in Cognitive Stimulation Therapy, contact Janice at firstname.lastname@example.org.
-Click here for CEU information.
+For information on receiving training in Cognitive Stimulation Therapy, contact Lundy at firstname.lastname@example.org.